 AI Conversations

-Streaming AI responses, conversation starters, and switching between the AI chatbot and live agents — the core chat experience visitors have with Vex.
+Streaming AI responses, conversation starters, and switching between the AI agent and human agents — the core chat experience visitors have with Vex.

 Overview

-When a widget has an AI chatbot (Vex) connected, visitors can ask questions in natural language and get instant answers.
+When the widget's brand has a Vex AI agent, visitors can ask questions in natural language and get instant answers.
+There is nothing to connect: the brand owns both the widget and the AI.
 This article covers what the AI conversation looks like and feels like from the visitor's side.

 Sending a Message